The curriculum for 2-year old to Kindergarten is based on the International Baccalaureate (IB) Primary Years Program (PYP).

-ICA acknowledges that each child is unique and has they approach the curriculum in their own ways.
+The International Children's Academy (ICA) acknowledges that each child is unique and has they approach the curriculum in their own ways.
 The assessment is focused on reflecting on students’ learning and skill development and reported with observation notes, rubrics and checklists.

 The Early Childhood Program strives to make students independent and creative learners, think critically and solve problems, take risks, and care about others.
 This program is the first step to become internationally minded, lifelong learners.